psavery/avogadro-static-binary-plugins/README.md

       - Note that the binary may depend on msvc runtime libraries, but it must be done with caution.
 It can limit compatibility among windows versions.
 ### Mac OS X
 - Things to Consider
-  - Apple does not allow static linking to the standard libraries, but static linking to other programs is allowed
+  - For `AppleClang`, Apple does not allow static linking to the standard libraries, but static linking to other libraries is allowed
   - Need to choose a specific Mac OS X version as the minimum version to support
 - Compiler Flags
   - Choose a Mac OS X version as the Minimum Version
     - `-mmacosx-version-min=10.x`
-      - Use for CFLAGS, CXXFLAGS, and LDFLAGS
+      - Set this flag in the following environment variables: CFLAGS, CXXFLAGS, and LDFLAGS
     - CMake Flags
       - `-DCMAKE_OSX_DEPLOYMENT_TARGET:STRING=10.x`
         - Uses `-mmacosx-version-min=10x` underneath
-  - `-static` is not supported and will fail to compile
+  - `-static` for `AppleClang` is not supported and will fail to compile
     - `-static-libgcc` and `-static-libgfortran` are possibilities, though
 - Confirm the Binary is Static
   - Apple's `otool` Program Works